usergeek/canistergeek_ic_rust/README.md

 Data can be collected in two ways: automatically and manually

 1. Manually by calling `updateCanistergeekInformation` public method of your canister.
-2. Automatically by calling `canistergeek_ic_rust::monitor::update_information` or `canistergeek_ic_rust::monitor::collect_metrics` in "update" methods in your canister to guarantee desired "Collect metrics" frequency.<br>In some cases you may want to collect metrics in every "update" method to get the full picture in realtime and see how "update" methods influence canister price and capacity.
+2. Automatically by calling `canistergeek_ic_rust::update_information` or `canistergeek_ic_rust::monitor::collect_metrics` in "update" methods in your canister to guarantee desired "Collect metrics" frequency.<br>In some cases you may want to collect metrics in every "update" method to get the full picture in realtime and see how "update" methods influence canister price and capacity.

 #### Update calls